Meet The Governors

 Alison St Quintin

-My name is Alison St Quintin and I am a parent governor.
-I have two children, Matthew who is currently at Silloth Primary School, and Heather, who will follow in his footsteps when she's old enough.
+My name is Alison St Quintin and I am a parent governor as I have two chidlren at the school.
 I have grown up in Silloth and I think it's a wonderful place to bring up children with The Green and the beach on our doorstep.
 I am on the Standards, Curriculum and Pupil Welfare Committee of the governing body.
 I firmly believe that every child should have the best opportunity in life so they can become whatever they dream to be (the next Tim Peake maybe?!).
 Silloth Primary School provides this opportunity and I look forward to see it continue to go from strength to strength.